 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that significantly impacts communication, social interaction, and behavior.
 Individuals with ASD often face challenges in social communication and interaction, coupled with restricted and repetitive patterns of behavior, interests, or activities.
 The term “spectrum” highlights the wide range of symptoms and severity levels that can affect individuals differently.

-Each level reflects the degree of support an individual needs to navigate daily life.
-Understanding these levels helps tailor interventions and support strategies to meet the unique needs of each person with autism spectrum disorder.
+Each level of autism indicates the degree of support an individual needs to navigate their daily life.
+Understanding these classifications helps individualize support strategies and interventions to meet the specific needs of people on the autism spectrum.

 Autism spectrum disorder (ASD) is defined as having persistent deficits in social communication skills and social interactions across multiple contexts.
 The current DSM-5, the Diagnostic and Statistical Manual of Mental Disorders has separated the disorder into three degrees.
 These degrees label the amount of support needed by each autism level: